dib-lab/2020-paper-sourmash-gather/manuscript.md

 mock metagenome.
 These genomes overlap in k-mer content by approximately 50%, and these shared k-mers are first claimed by *Shewanella baltica* OS223 -- compare *S. baltica* OS223, rank 8, with *S. baltica* OS185, rank 33 in Figure
 @fig:gather0.
-Here the difference between the red circles and green triangles for *S. baltica* OS185 represents the k-mers claimed by *S. baltica* OS223 .
+Here the difference between the green triangles (all matched k-mers) and red circles (min-set-cov matched k-mers) for *S. baltica* OS185 represents the k-mers claimed by
+*S. baltica* OS223 .

 <!-- (CTB: maybe indicate or highlight these genomes in the figure?) -->